November the month of mists and chills, as days end early and endless nights begin

 Notable Dates in November

-12th September – 1st November – Matlock Bath Illuminations
+Mid September to November (TBC) – Matlock Bath Illuminations

 5th November – Bonfire Night